Chia Seeds and the Holy Spirit

 And then... it happens.
 Between her breathless yet victorious giggles, I hear, "Doot-da-doot-da-doo-doo, I caaaan't heeeear youuuuu."

 My nostrils flare.
-My blood reaches a feverish temp.
-I bite my tongue, make a fist and high-kick the door with all my might.
+My blood reaches a fever temp.
+I bite my tongue, make a fist, and high-kick the door with all my might.
 It doesn't budge.
 This pisses me off more.

-Julie, taking a very brief rest from chanting her obnoxious mantra, laughs, unaware that I am conjuring the strength of the Incredible Hulk.
+Julie, taking a brief break from chanting her obnoxious mantra, laughs, unaware that I am conjuring the Incredible Hulk's strength.
 When I give her one last opportunity to open the door before I bust it down and swoop in to murder her, she simply resumes her singsong chant.
 What happens next is, I imagine, the same outcome that would result if someone injected pure adrenaline into my veins.

 I look across the room at my sister standing transfixed in the corner, as if I've entered a dream and am watching everything from outside of reality.
-Instantly, as though sound is suddenly eradicated from the planet, or never existed at all, everything is dead silent.
+Instantly, as though sound is suddenly eradicated from the planet—or never existed at all—everything is dead silent.
 We are in the soundless vacuum of space.
-Then, tearing through the quietude, comes a noise that I'm certain causese my ears to bleed.
+Then, tearing through the quietude, comes a noise that I'm certain causes my ears to bleed.

 "Shut up!
 Oh God, Julie, please!"
 I beg as I move toward her in the hopes of covering her mouth.
 She screams louder, thinking I am going to punch her.

-My father is a gentle and loving man who usually walks in confidence that he and our mother have successfully modeled for their children the best ways to navigate the world with integrity and kindness.
-In this moment, Dad's face looks like that of a man who has failed miserably in raising sane human children, let alone upstanding citizens of the world.
+My father is a gentle and loving man who walks with confidence, knowing that he and our mother have successfully modeled for their children the best ways to navigate the world with integrity and kindness.
+In this moment, Dad's face looks like that of a man who has failed miserably in raising sane human children.

 There's really nothing I can do but confess the entire rotten truth.
-Not being a narc, I know I have to frame this in a way that isn't going to get my bratty little sister into trouble for cussing.
-So I launch into a sad defensive story about how crafty my little sister is at "pushing my buttons" and how I was overtaken by anger and just couldn't help but bust through her door, at which point I can tell Dad is doing his best to refrain from laughing as I use dramatic words that don't exactly fit the moment.
+I know I have to frame this in a way that isn't going to get my bratty little sister into trouble for cussing.
+So I launch into a sad, defensive story about how crafty my little sister is at "pushing my buttons" and how I was overtaken by anger and just couldn't help but bust through her door—at which point I can tell Dad is doing his best to refrain from laughing as I use dramatic words that don't exactly fit the moment.
 Dad patiently listens to the case I'm making for tearing through a wall, then softly chimes, "Okay.
 But don't you think you should apologize to your sister?"

-I turn to my little sister, who is still standing lifeless in the corner of her room like a Stepford wife about to malfunction.
+I turn to Julie, who is still standing lifeless in the corner of her room like a Stepford wife about to malfunction.
 "I'm sorry for breaking your door down, Julie."

 She blinks a couple of times, still shell-shocked and unable to respond.